yc3136/unriddle/src/modules/README.md

 ### `popup/inPagePopup.js`
 Handles all in-page popup functionality including:
+- **Template-based popup rendering** using HTML templates with variable substitution (see `inPagePopupTemplate.js` for template approach details)
 - Popup creation and styling (using CSS classes)
 - Focus management and accessibility features
 - Loading states and result display